zarthur/CSCC-Android-Mobile-Applications-Notes/week_04/readme.md

 *android.support.v4.app* package.
 Just like activities, fragments have an *OnCreate()* method that is called when the fragment is created.
 When our *ContactFragment* is created, we'll call the parent's *onCreate()* method and assign a new instance of the *Contact* class to a private *mCrime* field.
+Just like with an activity, we can pass saved instance data, in the form of a *Bundle* to the fragment when it's created.

 ```java
 package com.arthurneuman.mycontacts;